T. J. Cunningham

-Anthony "T. J." Cunningham Jr. (October 24, 1972 – February 18, 2019) was a safety in the National Football League, playing for the Seattle Seahawks in 1996.
+Anthony "T. J." Cunningham Jr. (October 24, 1972 – February 18, 2019) was a safety in the National Football League (NFL), playing for the Seattle Seahawks in 1996.
 Cunningham decided to retire after only one season.
 He played college football for Colorado.

 Early life and education

 Cunningham was born in Aurora, Colorado.
 He graduated from Overland High School.

 After his star football career in high school, Cunningham attended college at the University of Colorado Boulder, playing football there as well.

 Career

 Athletic career

-Cunningham was drafted by the Seattle Seahawks in the 6th round (209th overall) of the 1996 NFL Draft.
+Cunningham was selected by the Seattle Seahawks in the sixth round (209th overall) of the 1996 NFL draft.
 That year, Cunningham played in nine games before injuring his knee against the Oakland Raiders.
 He was released on August 25, 1997 after being placed on the physically unable to perform list a week prior.

 After football

 After his playing career, Cunningham returned to his hometown and worked at William C. Hinkley High School, part of Aurora Public Schools, as its assistant principal.